Helping your child with anger outbursts

 You might feel anger if you are frustrated, feel powerless, lied to, or when you feel you’ve been treated unfairly.
 The same applies to your child.
 So most of the time if your child is angry, there could be a real reason behind it.
 But if your child’s anger is getting out of control and becoming harmful to themselves and others, there are ways to help your child manage it.

-What causes anger issues in a child?
+What can cause anger issues in children?

-As a parent, it’s natural to be upset and to want to understand why your child is angry.
+It’s natural to be upset and to want to understand why your child is angry.
 There can be a variety of reasons and triggers that can be different for everyone.

 Some of the situations that can trigger anger in children include: